Skip to main content

 • output stream

-✔ simplest setup ✔ perfect for local tools
+✔ simplest setup ✔ perfect for local tools ✔ still the default way to connect small local MCP servers to CLI tools

 Step 4 — Build the project in IntelliJ